getsentry/sentry-ruby/README.md

 end
 ```

-## Exclusion of specific exceptions
+## Excluding exceptions

-If you wish to exclude specific exceptions from your notifications, specify 'excluded_exceptions' in your config file.
-In Rails, certain exceptions are using to generate 404 responses and aren't useful for notifications such as RecordNotFound and RoutingError.
+If you never wish to be notified of certain exceptions, specify 'excluded_exceptions' in your config file.

+In the example below, the exceptions Rails uses to generate 404 responses will be suppressed.

 ```ruby
 require 'raven'